 One really important piece of this is how a body can develop sensitivities through limbic system dysfunction.
 Let’s say that Karen begins to notice she has sensitivities to smells.
 Remember when I said that limbic system was never meant to deal with the type and amount of stress we put it through in our current world?
 Well, because the limbic system is designed to protect us, but because the types of stress we go through is not something the limbic system understands, the limbic system has to search for a culprit.
 The limbic system understands what it can see, touch, hear, feel, and smell.
 During one of Karen’s most stressful times, she came in contact with perfume of some kind.
 Because the brain and body were under stress, the amygdala/limbic system were searching for what could be the reason for the stress and detected a smell in the air.
 The limbic system said, “There it is!
 We found the culprit of the stress!” and then the limbic system creates a sensitivity to smells so that Karen can no longer go near smells because smells were the ‘cause of the stress she was going through’.
 The limbic system does not understand that it is actually wreaking havoc in our lives by creating a hypersensitivity to chemical smells.
 What it believes it is doing is protecting us from what it believes caused us copious amounts of stress in our lives.

-Sensitivities are merely a way the limbic system attempts to continue to protect us from what it believes or what actually did harm us.
+Sensitivities are a way the limbic system attempts to continue to protect us from what it believes or what actually did harm us.
 Because we develop these sensitivities, most people become fearful of them, and understandably so.
-We have to use the DNRS program to correct this miswired neurological response to normalize the body’s over-sensitivity.
+However, the techniques described in the DNRS DVDs (or their online program) correct this miswired neurological response and normalize the body’s over-sensitivity.
 It is an incredible process to experience.
 I can now walk through the laundry section of grocery stores, paint my nails, drive with the windows open, and do many other activities that once triggered me immensely.